 How You Are Protected if You Go to Drug Rehab?

 The law offers multiple protections from termination in the event that you require rehab.
 As previously mentioned, employees enjoy a greater range of protections than those enjoyed by employers.
-In short, if you need rehab and have not committed any policy violations, you will not lose your job.
+In short, if you need help and have not committed any policy violations, you will not get fired for going to rehab.

 There exist several key laws and agencies behind the protections for workers.
 The Family Medical Leave Act is the first line of defense for employees in the event of a medical emergency.
 This applies to all U.S. companies that employ 50 or more people.
 If you have worked with your employer for at least 12 months, with at least 1,250 hours of work time, you are eligible for protection under the FMLA.